 This organization is a vehicle for developing pairs of leaders from opposite sides of a conflict to take joint ownership in transforming the conflict.

 This organization offers "gap year" programs designed for students to explore international development through global service learning and academic study.

-This campus organization promotes Jewish life at Tufts and beyond, and will house and implement the model program for IWJ.
+This campus organization promotes Jewish life at Tufts and beyond.

 This foundation works with the United Nations to foster a more peaceful, prosperous and just world.